How to pick a candle fragrance – 5 things you need to know

 Spring is a time of new beginnings and re birth, bringing feelings of joy and new hope around us ( at least for me anyway!)
 Blossoms and buds are appearing with new warming light staying longer in the day and colours are appearing again reflecting new awakenings.
 Scents like peony, bluebells, fresh fruit, citrus scents are reminiscent of this joyful season.
 We have just introduced in a new Spring floral and fresh candle scent Fig & Cassis which is both full of sweet florals and musky woods in one, alongside the popular and signiture Lime Basil & Mandarin with its fresh clean aroma making the perfect Spring scents

 Summer is reminiscent of hot bright and warm days, outdoor living, enjoying family time and holidays together.
 Summer is filled with beautiful scented colourful flowers, fresh greenery and happy sweet summer fruits.
-Fresh and clean scents are lovely Summer fragrances for example Sea Salt & Wood Candle is stunning mixture of fresh air, driftwood and citrus grapefruit, Botanical Vetiver Candle with its fresh botanical scent, floral undertones and wild fresh base notes.
+Fresh and clean scents are lovely Summer fragrances for example Sea Salt & Wood Candle is stunning mixture of fresh air, driftwood and citrus grapefruit, Pink Grapefruit and Basil with its fresh botanical scent, floral and herb undertones and wild fresh base notes.
 Orange Blossom is a beautiful sweet citrus blend with botanical tree blossom middle notes and floral bottom notes of geranium.

 My favourite season of all and probably why Coco Chanel is my favourite perfume of all time with its deep tones and sultry aroma reminiscent of leaves falling, landscapes turning and more dark orange and browns appearing.
 The nights are darker and the fire is back on, blanket throws reappear with cosy corners created.
 Spicy and woody scents are perfect this time of year with there woody base tones and seductive aromas amber and jasmine, cinnamon and spice are popular fragrances and the perfect pick me ups for the Winter ahead.
 Our Fireside Amber & Bergamot and Raspberry & Peppercorn Candle fragrance is a lovely scent to cosy up to and bring a bit of scent into the home